 Princeton Plasma Physics LaboratoryCoordinator: William Tang

-In addition to building the scientific foundations needed to accelerate R&D progress by the familiar “hypothesis-driven”/first principles approaches just noted to predict complex dynamical behavior, an increasingly prominent methodology deployed in many scientific and industrial domains involves engagement of big-data-driven statistical methods featuring machine learning (ML).
-Accordingly, recent R&D activities at PPPL — which have attracted the interest and engagement of two DOE CSGF students in 2016 — are focused on the development and testing of ML-based-methodologies to help provide much-needed guidance for avoiding very dangerous large-scale "disruption events" in magnetically-confined plasmas.
+In addition to building the scientific foundations needed to accelerate R&D progress by the familiar hypothesis-driven/first principles approaches just noted to predict complex dynamical behavior, an increasingly prominent methodology deployed in many scientific and industrial domains involves engagement of big-data-driven statistical methods featuring machine learning.
+Associated recent R&D activities at PPPL have accordingly attracted the interests and subsequent successful practicum experiences of DOE CSGF fellows that have proven key to advancing the artificial intelligence (AI) enabled deep learning software with big data application studies that delivered much-needed guidance for predicting very dangerous large-scale disruption events in magnetically-confined plasmas.

 More generally, DOE CSGF fellows have had and can be expected to continue to have major impacts on PPPL research through their practicum experiences.

 Related PPPL resources: